Emergency Medicine Subinternship Elective | NYU Long Island School of Medicine | NYU Langone Health

 Didactic Curriculum

 Interactive lectures, skill sessions at our Simulation Center, and traditional department activities are only part of our program to nurture the emergency medicine–specific knowledge of our students.
-Case-based seminars for subinterns cover crucial topics as well as areas of interest chosen by our students.
+Faculty-led, small group, case-based seminars cover crucial topics.
 Students also identify their own knowledge gaps throughout the course and allot study time to learn current evidence-based practices, culminating in a brief, flexible-format presentation for an audience of peers.

 Mentoring and Evaluation

 Preceptors assess students’ clinical competencies in daily evaluations on a scale of entrustability.
 Each student is paired with a faculty mentor who has a special interest in medical education.
 The faculty mentor precepts the student on multiple shifts to offer guidance, assess growth, and provide insights for the final evaluation.
-Faculty compose an electronic Standardized Letter of Evaluation (eSLOE) for each student completing the course and provide it to the Electronic Residency Application Service (ERAS).
+Faculty compose an electronic Standardized Letter of Evaluation (eSLOE) for each student completing the course.

 How to Apply

 The Emergency Medicine Subinternship Elective is offered to visiting medical students who have completed the core clerkships required by their home institution.
-Block one begins on July 5, 2022, and block two begins on August 1, 2022.
+Four-week rotations are available continuously throughout the academic year, with the schedule beginning the first Monday in July and skipping the last week of December.

 Contact Us

-For general inquiries about the elective, email Erin K. Gonzalez, MD, course director, at erin.gonzalez@nyulangone.org, or Rita Francique, administrative coordinator, at rita.francique@nyulangone.org or 516-663-2496.
+For general inquiries about the elective, email Erin K. Gonzalez, MD, course director, at Erin.Gonzalez@NYULangone.org, or Donna Rowan, administrative coordinator, at Donna.Rowan@nyulangone.org or 516-663-2496.